 It’s important to note that PESO isn’t meant to describe the order in which you might activate influencers.
 It’s an acronym that describes integrated marketing and how all the channels fit together.

-You’ll notice below that PESO is not the same order as the acronym.
+You’ll notice below that PESO marketing model is not in the same order as the acronym.
 You start with earned media because that’s the easy way in.
-Anybody can do this, and it doesn’t require a lot of effort or budget.
+Anybody can do this, and it doesn’t require much effort or budget.